NotNite/blockbuild/README.md

 - `GPG_SECRET_EMAIL`: the email associated to the key in `GPG_SECRET_KEY`.
 - `GPG_TEMP_EMAIL`: the email used by the temporary GPG key.
 Must not conflict with `GPG_SECRET_EMAIL`.

+## Maven

+blockbuild automatically generates a Maven repository for the output artifacts under the `mvn` folder.
+While there is no GUI file listing on GitHub Pages, you can view the list of files with `hashes.txt`.

 ## Packwiz

 A `generate-packwiz.js` script is provided for generating `.pw.toml` files automatically: